 His research interests lie at the intersection of strategy and organization theory, focusing on innovation, interfirm relationships (alliances and networks), emerging markets, crowdsourcing, and geography.
 He is also interested in the application of big data and machine learning to strategic management.

-Kumar has reviewed for the most prestigious scholarly journals in his field, including the Academy of Management Journal, Academy of Management Review, Journal of International Business Studies, and Strategic Organization.
+Kumar has reviewed for the most prestigious scholarly journals in his field, including the Academy of Management Journal, Academy of Management Review, and Journal of International Business Studies.
+Pankaj has also reviewed for Strategic Organization and Journal of Management Studies.
 He also has served as a reviewer for numerous Academy of Management annual meetings, Strategic Management Society, and Academy of International Business conferences.
 He has been selected as a Best Reviewer for the International Management Division of the Academy of Management Annual Meeting twice in 2021 and 2022.
+Pankaj is also the winner of 2023 JIBS Best Reviewer Award.

 Pankaj worked as a CFO at Universidad Veritas in Costa Rica and was a member of board of directors of CPI Panama.
 He also worked as a consultant for the Bain and Co. affiliate Mesoamerica in Costa Rica.
 He provided consultancy to Dr. Franklin Chang Díaz, a top scientist with NASA, who wanted to incorporate a subsidiary of Ad Astra Rocket Company, Webster, Texas, in Costa Rica.
 Prior to that, he was an assistant manager for Larsen and Toubro in India.
 He has interacted with clients from Asia, Europe, North America, and South America and has friends in more than seventy countries.

 Pankaj Kumar, Swanand J. Deodhar, and Sri Zaheer.
 Forthcoming.
 Cognitive sources of liability of foreignness in crowdsourcing creative work.
 Journal of International Business Studies. https://doi.org/10.1057/s41267-022-00538-2